james-s-tayler/datadog-apm-dotnetcore-docker-example/README.md

-# datadog-apm-dotnetcore-docker-example
-Sample repo for how to get DataDog APM running for .NET Core 3.1 on Docker
+# Sample repo for how to get DataDog APM running for .NET Core 3.1 on Docker

 It really was that easy.